 Meaning

-In the quote “People who don’t read seem to me mysterious.
+The message behind “People who don’t read seem to me mysterious.
 I don’t know how they think or learn about other people.
-Novels are a very important part of our education.,” the emphasis is on wisdom.
-It highlights the thought that reflection reveals deeper truths while implying that mistakes teach valuable lessons.
+Novels are a very important part of our education.” revolves around wisdom.
+It suggests that reflection reveals deeper truths, making it relatable to many people's experiences.

 Theme